 Maura has worked in multiple roles in academia, Government departments and in Áras an Uachtaráin.
 With a passion for researching engaging and insightful content to create a more climate resilient and sustainable society, Maura works on science communication and knowledge transfer components on national projects.
 Her interests lie in the communication and application of research to inform and influence climate-related policy.
 Maura is a published author and has an academic background in languages, culture and government policy.
 She holds a B.A.
 Language and Cultural Studies and M.A.
 (Research) on Government Policy in relation to the Irish language.

-Rebecca is a Project Officer for the Horizon Europe Projects Nettag+ and BlueRemediomics.
-She has a Bachelor’s Degree in International Business and a Masters’s Degree in International Marketing Management, during which she developed a passion for nonprofit marketing and campaigning for environmental, social and political causes.
-She previously worked as a campaigner and email marketer for Change.org, the largest online petition platform worldwide and as Social Media Manager for the German climate-impact startup, Cooler Future.
-She has a keen interest in science communication, and in building impactful campaigns to drive positive socio-environmental change.
+Rebecca is Project Officer at ERINN working mainly on the Horizon Europe Projects Nettag+ and BlueRemediomics.
+Rebecca has a broad background in nonprofit campaigning, climate finance and digital marketing.
+She previously worked as a campaigner and email marketer for Change.org, the largest online petition platform worldwide and for a Berlin-based climate-impact startup.
+She has a BA in International Business and a MA in International Marketing Management.

 Karla is a Project Officer for the Horizon Europe project Cure4Aqua and the Horizon 2020 project AquaExcel 3.0.
 She completed her BSc in Biology at the University of Valencia, where she developed a special interest in marine biodiversity, conservation, and sustainability.
 During her thesis, she explored the link between endangered species behaviours and climate change.
 She then completed an MSc in Biodiversity: Conservation and Evolution at UV, where she continued to explore the link between marine conservation and citizen science.
 She has previously worked for research centers and start-ups, where she gained experience in multi-disciplinary projects, specifically in areas such as science communication and digital marketing.
 She is currently enrolled in a master’s degree in digital marketing and communication at IMF Smart Education, where her main goal is to expand her knowledge in these areas to communicate scientific outputs to wider audiences.